-We will be accepting submissions relating to the theme of “Camp and Kitsch” from November until February 1, 2017 for a May release.
-We aim to respond to submissions within two months of the deadline.
+Call for 2019: We will be accepting submissions relating to the theme of “Fact, Fiction, Fabrication” from November 8, 2018 until February 1, 2019 for a May release.

 We accept poetry, fiction, literary nonfiction, text, artworks, and images.
 Excerpts from longer works including dramatic works, screenplays, and graphic novels will also be accepted.
 Artists working in forms such as video, digital narrative (e.g. hypertext), and other multimedia should feel free to submit.
 We accept reviews on books, exhibitions, films, etc.

 We will not accept previously published works, but previously exhibited visual work is acceptable.
 Simultaneous submissions are allowed, but please contact us if your work has been accepted elsewhere.